-This paper empirically investigates the relation between common institutional ownership of the firms in an industry and competition among firms in the industry.
-We find that common ownership is neither robustly positively related with industry profitability or output prices nor robustly negatively related with measures of non-price competition, as would be expected if greater common ownership encouraged product market rivals to compete less aggressively.
+We investigate the relation between common institutional ownership of the firms in an industry and product market competition.
+We find that common ownership is neither robustly positively related with industry profitability or output prices nor robustly negatively related with measures of non-price competition, as would be expected if common ownership reduces competition.
 This conclusion holds regardless of industry classification choice, common ownership measure, profitability measure, non-price competition proxy, or model specification.
-Our point estimates are close to zero with tight bounds, and we can statistically reject even modestly-sized economic effects.
-We conclude that antitrust restrictions seeking to limit intra-industry common ownership are not currently warranted.
+Our point estimates are close to zero with tight bounds, rejecting even modestly-sized economic effects.
+We conclude that antitrust restrictions seeking to limit intra-industry common ownership are not warranted.

 Keywords: Common Ownership, Governance, Competition, Horizontal Merger